scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 > 6. Continue with 1. in *Scenario*.

 * *Postcondition:*
-The address is saved in the system.
+The customer is saved in the system.

 ### **2.1.6 Create new order**
 * *Actors:*